jenkinsci/lockable-resources-plugin/README.md

 ### Labels

-Provide an overview over all lockable-resources labels.
+Provides an overview over all lockable-resources labels.

 > *Note:* Please keep in mind, that lockable-resource-label is not the same as node-label!